nicholasdille/container-slides/160_gitlab_ci/140_merge_requests/exercise.md

 Afterwards check the pipeline in the GitLab UI.
 You should see a successful pipeline run.

+Also check the differences between branch pipelines and merge request pipelines.

+Also open the merge requests and note that it displays the state (concerning the pipeline, approvals and merge conflicts) and offers an overview of the commits and the kumulative changes.

 ## Bonus task: Explore additional predefined variables

 See the [official documentation](https://docs.gitlab.com/ee/ci/variables/predefined_variables.html#predefined-variables-for-merge-request-pipelines) to learn about the predefined variables available for merge request pipelines.